-The American Association for the Advancement of Science (AAAS), Washington DC, USA, and The World Academy of Sciences (TWAS), Trieste, Italy, are seeking candidates to participate in the tenth annual summer course on science diplomacy to be held on 19-23 June 2023 in person in Trieste, Italy.
+The American Association for the Advancement of Science (AAAS), Washington DC, USA, and The World Academy of Sciences (TWAS), Trieste, Italy, are seeking candidates to participate in the annual summer course on science diplomacy to be held on 17-21 June 2024 in person in Trieste, Italy.

 The workshop will take place as follows:

 The AAAS-TWAS Science Diplomacy training programme was established in 2014 to expose scientists, policymakers, diplomats and other interested stakeholders and institutions to science diplomacy concepts, explore key contemporary international policy issues relating to science, technology, environment and health, and build a skillset to allow for careers at the intersection of science and diplomacy.
 Over the past years, we have trained over two hundred emerging leaders from more than 50 countries to address science diplomacy from global and regional perspectives.

 To strengthen the connection between scientists and governmental officials, policymakers and diplomats, applications to attend the course are being invited from ‘participant pairs’.
-Both participants in the participant pair should be living and/or working in the same country.
+Both participants in the participant pair should ideally be living and/or working in the same country, but not be working at the same institution.
 Priority will be given to participant pairs from developing countries, and especially Science and Technology lagging countries (STLCs – https://twas.org/66-countries).

 The applicants in the ‘participant pair’ should share some common interest in the areas of science, technology and innovation.
 However, it is not necessary that they work or have been working together in the past.

 The ‘participant pair’ will include:

 - Participant 1: a Early-Career Scientist (preferably 40 years or below) whose research and wider engagement has international policymaking implications or applications, and

 - Participant 2: a Policymaker from the policymaking arena, working on science, technology, and innovation-related matters.
 This person should belong to one of the following categories:

 - A local or national government official.